johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 export default httpTrigger;
 ```

-The above is the code I use to power [dynamic redirects with my Azure Static Web App with my Azure Function back-end](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md).
-It's a TypeScript Azure Function that takes a request, redirects to a new location and saves the redirect to a database.
+The above is the code I use to power [dynamic redirects in my Azure Static Web App with the Azure Function back-end](../2022-12-22-azure-static-web-apps-dynamic-redirects-azure-functions/index.md).
+It's a TypeScript Azure Function that takes a request, redirects to a new location and saves metadata about the redirect to a database.

+Looking at the code now, I rather think I should have called the function `redirect` rather than `fallback`.
+I'll leave it as is for now, but I'll probably change it in the future.

-What it does isn't significant for this post, but the structure is.
+What the `fallback` function does isn't significant for this post, but the structure is.
 Now let's look at the migrated version:

 ```ts
 import type {